eginwong/course-notes/cloud/azure/AZ-203/connect-to-and-consume-azure-services-and-third-party-services.md

+# Connect to and Consume Azure Services and Third-party Services (20-25%)

 # Develop an App Service Logic App

 - Azure logic apps is a cloud service to help orchestrate and automate tasks